federicotdn/verb/README.md

 The contents of the response body will be shown on the buffer.
 To choose how they will be actually shown, the following steps are followed:

 1. The content type is extracted from the `Content-Type` header.
 If the header is not present, the content type is defined as `nil`.
 2. A content handler is chosen for this content type.
 There are two types of handlers: handlers for text content types (such as JSON, XML, etc.) and handlers for binary content types (such as PNG, PDF, etc.).
+These handlers are listed in the `verb-content-type-handlers` variable.
 If no handler matched the content type (or if the content type is `nil`), choose `fundamental-mode` by default (as a text content type handler).
 3. Depending on the content type handler chosen: \
    **Text:** If the chosen handler is for text, decode the response body using the charset described in the `Content-Type` header.
 If no charset was specified, use the one specified by `verb-default-response-charset` (default: `utf-8`).
 After that is done, call the handler (e.g. `xml-mode`). \
    **Binary:** If the chosen handler is for a binary type, call the handler directly after loading the raw bytes into the buffer (e.g. `doc-view-mode`).